|

 beside the bike the first few times; do so, but don't hold the bike.
 Let

-the child feel the balance.
+the rider feel the balance.
 Give a lot of praise for every improvement.

 Help count the seconds that they balance and make a game of it.